-Implementation of the projects described in WEC's Annual Plan was closely coordinated with Vermont Energy Investment Corporation (VEIC) as the administrator of Efficiency Vermont, the statewide energy efficiency utility (EEU).
-In addition, coordination of data collection, management, reporting, and evaluation and verification activities was maximized to the extent possible with protocols and schedules already in place for WEC and Efficiency Vermont.
-In cases where entities other than VEIC and its subcontractors deliver WEC Tier 3 programs and services independently, WEC will ensure coordination of data collection and reporting to provide a single deliverable to regulators.
+Implementation of the projects described in WEC's Annual Plan is coordinated with Vermont Energy Investment Corporation (VEIC) as the administrator of Efficiency Vermont, the statewide energy efficiency utility.
+In addition, coordination of data collection, management, reporting, and evaluation and verification activities was maximized to the extent possible with protocols and schedules between WEC and Efficiency Vermont.
+Where entities other than VEIC and its subcontractors deliver WEC Tier 3 programs and services independently, WEC will coordinate data collection and reporting to provide a single deliverable to regulators.

-WEC's plan includes the coordinated use of member and supply-side incentives, standards for measuring performance, and methods to allocate savings and reductions in fossil fuel consumption and greenhouse gas emissions among VEIC and WEC with a strong emphasis on weatherization.
+WEC's Annual Plan includes the coordinated use of member and supply-side incentives, standards for measuring performance, and methods to allocate savings and reductions in fossil fuel consumption and greenhouse gas emissions among VEIC and WEC with a strong emphasis on weatherization.
 The foundation of WEC's Tier 3 program is found in statute, V.S.A.
-Title10 § 581.
+Title 10 § 581.
 Vermont has an aggressive policy goal of weatherizing 80,000 existing residences by 2030; WEC's Tier 3 program is, in part, intended to assist members to reduce the fossil fuels used today, as well as increase comfort and indoor air quality through comprehensive thermal energy improvements.

 Vermont's RES establishes a required amount for Tier 3 compliance of 2% of a utility's annual retail sales in 2017, increasing by two-thirds of a percent each year and reaching 12% in 2032.
-In 2023 the target percentage is 6% and the MWh goal is 4,381 MWh..
+In 2024, the target percentage is 6.67% and the MWh goal is 4,833 MWh.
 Excess MWh's from Tier 3 will be applied in subsequent years through a banking provision.
-The PUC issued an order indicating WEC met its 2021 RES requirements.
+The PUC issued an order indicating WEC met its 2022 requirements and anticipates an affirmative order from the PUC that it met its 2023 Tier 3 requirements.

-WEC's implementation program for 2023 is a continuation of incentives for existing measures with the addition of incentives for electric vehicle charging equipment.
-WEC anticipates an affirmative order from the PUC that it met its 2022 Tier 3 requirements.
+WEC's implementation program for 2024 is a continuation of incentives for existing measures with the addition of incentives for electric vehicle charging equipment.